V1lch1s/BgKiller/README.md

-# RemoveBg-PNGs-
+# BgKiller-
 A little proyect to remove an static background color from PNG using python.
-Designed to be used in conjunction with Microsoft Paint

 This project is an extra-academic initiative that I implemented to make PNG images transparent, specifically for use in video games and other projects. how does it work?
-→ Edit the image in Paint, replace the unwanted colors with the RGB tone (34, 177, 76) or dark green.
+→ Edit the image in Paint or another bitmap editor, replace the unwanted colors with the RGB tone (0,255,0) or pure green color.
 → Save the edited image as PNG.
 → Run the image transparency
 → Enter the folder that contains the image to be made transparent.
 Ex: C:\Users\example